U.S. Citizen Services

 Rainy and Typhoon Season: The annual rainy and typhoon season has begun and is expected to last until November.
 Please be advised that if Black Rainstorm Warning OR Typhoon Signal 8 or above is announced by the Hong Kong Observatory, the Consulate General will be closed.
 Please see "Consular Services During the Rainy and Typhoon Season" for details.

 The American Citizens Services Unit strives for the fastest possible turnaround for the services we offer.
 We also balance our speed with requirements set forth by laws, regulations, staffing, and other needs for completeness regarding these services.
 At times, in particularly busy periods, you may experience wait times approaching or exceeding one hour, even for what may be considered "simple" services such as notarizing documents.
 Please plan your day accordingly.
 We thank you in advance for your patience and understanding.

 Important Notice on Passport Services

-For all passport services, including adding visa pages, please bring the original or copy of your social security card to your appointment.
+For all passport services, please bring the original or copy of your social security card to your appointment.
 If applying by mail, please include a copy of your social security card.

 Smart Traveler Enrollment Program